BrounsLab-TUDelft/Bacterial_homologs_of_innate_eukaryotic_antiviral_defenses/README.md

 - The phylogenetic tree made by Parsnp from the 542 Pseudomonas aeruginosa genomes that were analysed in this study
 - All HMM profiles of the newly discovered defense systems in this study
 - All experimental lab data, including EOPs of the systems and mutant systems, growth curves, and PFUs over time (phage propagation in liquid).
 - Lastly, all the HMM profiles that were created from the eukaryotic homologs.
-These HMM profiles will be made public upon publication (sadly not the bioarxiv).
+These HMM profiles will be made public upon publication (sadly not the bioRxiv).

 For more information, feel free to reach out to: stanbrouns@gmail.com